mihaiionescu/osx-yosemite-setup-guide/sublime_text/README.md

 One of the great advantages of Sublime Text is the ability to customise it easily.
 The following [gist](https://gist.github.com/mihaiionescu/7ec7c57950f9e0a2c9dc) contains the User Settings I currently use.

-#### Colour Scheme

-After trying a large number of colour schemes, my weapon of choice is Base 16]().
-It provides a coherent colour scheme throughout the Terminal and text editors in your operating system.
-In order to add the Base 16 colour schemes to Sublime Text:
-* Open a Terminal window
-* **cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages**
-* **git clone git://github.com/chriskempson/base16-textmate.git Base16**
-* after the download is complete, you can choose a different colour theme from **Sublime Text > Preferences > Color Schemes > Base16**

 #### Sidebar Theme

-I like my sidebar and general appeal of Sublime to be minimal, and the Spacegray theme gives just that.
+I like my sidebar and general appeal of Sublime to be minimal and I am also a fan of the [Base16]() colour scheme.
+[Spacegray Theme]() combines a minimal theme with the Base16 colour scheme.
 Another advantage of this theme, it can be installed through the Package Control:
 * Open Package Control **Tools > Command Palette (shift + cmd + p) >  Package Control: Install Package**
 * Find **Spacegray - Theme** and hit Enter.
 * Activate the Sidebar and Colour Theme:
     * Open User Preferences: **cmd + ,** or **Sublime Text > Preferences > Settings - User**
-    * add the following options
+    * add the following options (*Note: the options are already part of the preferences in the above gist*)
     ```
     "theme": "Spacegray.sublime-theme",
     "color_scheme": "Packages/Theme - Spacegray/base16-ocean.dark.tmTheme"